CHL Medical Partners

 Series A in 2012

-CareWell Urgent Care is a provider of emergency healthcare services based in Tewksbury, Massachusetts, with multiple centers operating in the New England area.
-The organization focuses on delivering accessible and efficient urgent care for a variety of common illnesses and injuries, including cold infections, fractures, rashes, nosebleeds, chronic conditions, and skin diseases.
-CareWell Urgent Care offers on-site laboratory services, X-ray capabilities, and the ability to dispense common medications, enabling patients to receive timely treatment without the need for an appointment.
+CareWell Urgent Care is a healthcare provider operating emergency care centers throughout the New England region, with its headquarters located in Tewksbury, Massachusetts.
+The organization focuses on delivering accessible and efficient urgent care services, catering to a variety of common illnesses and injuries, including cold infections, fractures, rashes, and chronic conditions.
+CareWell Urgent Care features on-site laboratories, x-ray capabilities, and the ability to dispense common medications, allowing patients to receive timely treatment without the need for an appointment.
+This patient-centered approach is designed to meet the urgent healthcare needs of the community effectively.

 Ambra Health